Ex-WellCare general counsel pleads guilty in Florida Medicaid case

-An ex-general counsel of insurer WellCare Health Plans Inc (WCG.N) pleaded guilty on Wednesday in federal court in Tampa to having made a false statement to Florida's Medicaid program, prosecutors said, the latest former executive to be convicted in the case.
+(Reuters) - An ex-general counsel of insurer WellCare Health Plans Inc (WCG.N) pleaded guilty on Wednesday in federal court in Tampa to having made a false statement to Florida's Medicaid program, prosecutors said, the latest former executive to be convicted in the case.

-Thaddeus Bereday, indicted along with four other former WellCare executives in 2011, had been scheduled to face trial in September after not going on trial in 2013 with other executives for health reasons, prosecutors said.
-Bareday, 52, faces a maximum of five years in prison.
+Thaddeus Bereday, indicted along with four other former WellCare executives in 2011, had been scheduled to face trial in September after not going on trial in 2013 with the other defendants for health reasons, prosecutors said.

-A lawyer for Bereday did not respond to a request for comment.
+"Due to his health issues, Mr. Bereday needed to conclude this matter after almost a decade," Sandy Weinberg, Bereday's lawyer, said in an email.

-Bareday pleaded guilty two months after the U.S. Supreme Court declined to hear an appeal by former WellCare Chief Executive Todd Farha of his fraud conviction for his role in a scheme to cheat the Medicaid health insurance program for the poor.
+Bereday's plea came after the U.S. Supreme Court in April declined to hear an appeal by former WellCare Chief Executive Todd Farha of his fraud conviction for his role in a scheme to cheat the Medicaid health insurance program for the poor.

 Prosecutors said Farha and others engaged in a scheme to file false Medicaid expense reports to Florida's healthcare administration overstating the amount the company's subsidiaries spent on mental health services for Medicaid patients.